Are you tired of irritation left behind from a 5-blade Gillette cartridge?

 A straight razor is what it is.
 It is a straight piece of sharp metal with a handle.

 In a lot of aspects, it looks and acts like a kitchen knife.
-And it cuts like one too that’s why a lot of folks refer this as a “cutthroat” razor.
+And it cuts like one too; that’s why a lot of folks call this as a “cutthroat” razor.

 It is much smaller and has a pivoting handle that doubles as a protective case for the blade when not in use.